Jopgood/simple-rag-chatbot/README.md

 The initialization script will:
 1. Generate the Prisma client based on your schema
 2. Find all content blocks in the database
-3. Generate vector embeddings for each block using Google AI
+3. Generate vector embeddings for each block using Google AI (768 dimensions)
 4. Store the embeddings in the database for similarity searches

 ### Run the chatbot